QikTech/EnglishToBraille/README.md

 # EnglishToBraille
-Aim is to develop a interpreter to convert English to Braille system
+Aim is to develop a interpreter to convert English Text to Braille system

 # Abstract